 When Fannie Mae purchases a mortgage, the mortgage seller represents and warrants that title to the mortgage note is free and clear of any security interest, lien, pledge, or other encumbrance, which means that any interest held by a warehouse lender must be released no later than the date Fannie Mae acquires the note.

-To ensure that this is always the case, Fannie Mae has established delivery procedures to cover those instances in which the DDC or FCC either:
+To ensure that this is always the case, Fannie Mae has established delivery procedures to cover those instances in which the document custodian either:

 receives with the mortgage delivery documents a bailee letter notifying it of a warehouse lender’s security interest, or